ndangelo/type/_themes/maxima-Ghost.md

   - Free Customer Support
 ---

-Maxima is created for those who want to create a beautiful online magazine, news, or multipurpose clean blog.

-Maxima it is 100% responsive, that means it fits with all different kind of devices in different sizes.
+You choose Ghost for its simplicity, that's why Maxima is created to complete the writing experience with a responsive,  minimal design, and unusual layout to maximize the beauty of Ghost and take it the next level, and you will truly love it.

 ![maxima-ghost-full-preview](/images/themes/ghost/maxima/full-preview.png)